What is diabetes?

 Some people with type 2 diabetes have to take insulin, but many can just take pills and change their diet

 Both types of diabetes can cause serious long-term problems, like heart attacks Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more and strokes Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more and strokes Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
+As with all organs in the body, the brain needs oxygen and nutrients... read more

 There is no cure for diabetes, but you can manage it by taking insulin or other medicine and changing what you eat

 Your body’s main source of energy